Cyfrin/Updraft/courses/foundry/1-foundry-simple-storage/18-important-private-key-safety-pt-2/+page.md

 **BIG BOLDED DISCLAIMER: What we are about to do is fine for development purposes, do not put a real key here, it very terrible for production purposes.**

 Create a new file in the root of your project called `.env`.
-Then go the the `.gitignore` file and make sure `.env` is in there.
+Then, go the `.gitignore` file and make sure `.env` is in there.

 The `.env` file will host environment variables.
 Variables that are of a sensitive nature that we don't want to expose in public.